Elixrs/Elixrs/README.md

 # 💫 About Me:
-🚀 Journeying Through: Currently diving deep into the freeCodeCamp ocean..<br>🌐 Team Ups: Open to collaboration!
+🚀 Journeying Through: Currently diving deep into the Data Analisys ocean..<br>🌐 Team Ups: Open to collaboration!
 Frontend?
 Backend?
-Let's explore both universes.<br>📘 Current Quest: Harnessing the power of React, but feeling the allure of the backend mysteries.<br>🔍 My Specialty: Bridging the gap between frontend flair and backend brains.
-Curious about the blend?
+Let's explore both universes.<br>📘 Current Quest: Trying to find a perfect company to grow and become the person how helps and teach others.<br>🔍 My Specialty: Bridging the gap between frontend flair and backend brains.
+Curious about the Analysis?
 Let's chat!<br>🌟 Did You Know?: They say I'm 'lazy', but I have a knack for getting things done in style.

 # 💻 Tech Stack: